-Maailmanvaihto’s support persons and families help foreign volunteers to make new contacts and adjust into the everyday life in Finland.
+Maailmanvaihto’s support persons and families help young volunteers from abroad to make new contacts and adjust to everyday life in Finland.

-Finland is seldom a familiar place for the volunteers beforehand, and it is likely that they do not have many social contacts in Finland in the beginning of the volunteer period.
+Finland is seldom a familiar place for the volunteers beforehand, and it is likely that they do not have many social contacts in Finland at the beginning of their volunteer period.

-”Becoming a support person helps to realise how similar we are despite our different backgrounds: we are all human, and besides the differences there is a lot in common.” – Iina Yrttimaa, support person
+”Becoming a support person helps to realize how similar we are despite our different backgrounds: we are all human, and besides the differences, there is a lot in common.” – Iina Yrttimaa, support person

-Becoming a support person or a support family offers a chance to learn about the foreign volunteer’s culture and language – such as Spanish, Russian or Swahili.
-In addition, it is likely to try out new things in your local area which you would not otherwise do.
+Becoming a support person or a support family offers a chance to learn about the volunteer’s cultural background and language – such as Spanish, Russian or Swahili.
+In addition, it is likely that you will find yourself trying out new things in your local area, things that you might not otherwise try out.

-A support person or a support family is an important part of the volunteer’s support network which includes also the voluntary workplace, possible host family and the office staff of Maailmanvaihto.
-Foreign volunteers and support persons often have something in common, such as age, interests or the languages they speak.
+A support person or a support family is an important part of the volunteer’s support network, which includes also the voluntary workplace, possible host family, and the office staff of Maailmanvaihto.
+The volunteers and support persons often have something in common, such as age, interests, or the languages they speak.

 Both support persons and support families are in touch with the volunteer regularly.
 The support family is also willing to accommodate the volunteer during weekends and holidays, either occasionally or regularly.

 We yearly look for support persons and families yearly from many towns and cities.
 Support person and support family activities are suitable for all those who are interested in getting to know a new person and supporting them.
 We are looking for people who are at least 18 years old.